 You can really bring a room to life by installing new tin ceiling wallpaper that comes in a variety of colors and patterns.
 This material is very easy to install and will bring the room to life and draw people's eyes up to your ceiling.
-The patterns in this material are very eye catching and can really add accents to an otherwise dull ceiling with very little effort.
+The patterns in this material are very eye-catching and can really add accents to an otherwise dull ceiling with very little effort.

-Step 1 - Installing the First Panel
+Step 1 - Install the First Panel

 Your first panel should lay even in the first corner, with the male slot ends touching the wall, with the female ends facing outward to receive the next panel.
-Use the square and measure to double check that this first panel is even, if it is not, your tiles will begin to curve out of line.
+Use the square and measure to double-check that this first panel is even, if it is not, your tiles will begin to curve out of line.
 Make your measurement from the flat edge of the first tile to the other end of your ceiling.
 To ensure it will remain straight, you can also snap a chalk line.

 Step 2 - Tie Up the Ends

 Once you get to the edge, take measurements and cut fitted panels with your tin snips.
 Be careful not to cut yourself, as the material can be very sharp.
 Use your level and square as you go to ensure that the panels remain straight and flush as you go through the mounting process, locking male to female ends as you go.
 Secure the last panel with a securing screw on the cut ends closest to the wall.

-Step 3 - Installing the Ceiling Trim
+Step 3 - Instal the Ceiling Trim